DhakadPankaj/Fly-annotation/README.md

   - Generate species tree inference using **ASTRAL**

 #### 2. *Optional
-If there are large number of species (like in this project >250 spp.) it's better to divide the big phylogenetic tree into subclades/groups of closely related species.
+If there are large number of species (like in this project >250 spp.) it's better to divide the big phylogenetic tree into subclades/groups of closely related species and/or choose reference species for each subclade.
 - [cactus_alignment/extract_subclades_1.py](cactus_alignment/extract_subclades_1.py) creates the rooted species tree for each subclades given a phylogenetic distance (distance of farthest leaf in a subclade).